 Does your phone overheat while charging?
 Does this happen occasionally or every time you plug it into a charger?

 If you’ve been trying to get a permanent solution for this, then you need not worry anymore.
-In this article, we have compiled all the reasons why your phone overheats while charging, as well as the best solutions for each.
+In this article, we have compiled all the reason why your phone overheats while charging, as well as the best solutions for each.